Programme Leader BA (Hons) Fashion Art Direction

 Additional to Programme Leadership, since Jan 2018 Lesley has been Co-Lead of Unit X, a faculty wide cross-disciplinary unit.
 This role is currently shared with Judith Winter, Senior Lecturer.

 2013 University of the Arts London (UAL) Sustainability Award, in partnership with St. Joseph's Hospice Hackney, LCF BA (Hons) Bespoke Tailoring students and Hackney schools.
 Details…

 2013 University of the Arts London (UAL) Centre for Learning and Teaching (CLTaD) Curriculum Development Award.
-The project used an ecological model of practice involving LCF post-graduate and undergraduate students and Hackney schools, families and small businesses to work together to promote fashion sustainability awareness, higher education progression, knowledge-skills-exchange between HE, local businesses and schools and inter-discipline exchange between post-graduate and under-graduate students.
+The project used an ecological model of practice involving LCF post-graduate and undergraduate students and Hackney schools, families and small businesses to promote fashion sustainability awareness, higher education progression, knowledge-skills-exchange between HE, local businesses and schools and inter-discipline exchange between post-graduate and under-graduate students.
 Details…

 Improving Employability for Widening Participation Students; a cross-college and cross-discipline initiative.

 2013 University of the Arts London (UAL) Teaching & Professional Fellowship Award undertaken by Lesley Raven, London College of Fashion, and Darren Raven, London College of Communication..
 Details…